karenpayneoregon/web-app-code-samples/PreventDoublePostBack/readme.md

 ﻿# About

-Example to prevent a second post after posting and the user attempts to refresh the page.
+- Example to prevent a second post after posting and the user attempts to refresh the page.
+- Index vs Index1, table vs div